-Guidestar is a great resource for any nonprofit.
-This online service, which has been around since the mid-90’s, provides information ranging from mission statement to financials for close to 2 million charitable organizations in the United States.
+GuideStar (now part of the new nonprofit organization called Candid) is a great resource for any nonprofit.
+This online database, which has been around since the mid-90’s, provides information ranging from mission statement to financials for more than 2.7 million charitable organizations in the United States.

-One of the most important features that sets Guidestar apart from other similar online nonprofit databases is it’s ranking system.
-To promote trust and transparency to the public, nonprofits are awarded levels (Bronze, Silver, Gold, Platinum) based on how much information they provide on their Guidestar profile.
+One of the most important features that sets GuideStar apart from other similar online nonprofit databases are its Seals of Transparency.
+To promote trust and transparency to the public, nonprofits can earn Seals (Bronze, Silver, Gold, Platinum) based on how much information they provide on their GuideStar profile.

 Meaning, the more you put out there, the higher you’re ranked.

-Creating and maintaining a solid, information-packed profile and earning a ranking isn’t just for looks.
+Creating and maintaining a solid, information-packed profile and earning a Seal of Transparency isn’t just for looks.
 There are numerous benefits for your organization, including:

 - Transparency for donors, volunteers, and other supporters